Libriheavy: a 50,000 hours ASR corpus with punctuation casing and context: Experiments

 \subsection{Transducer baseline system}

 We build the transducer baseline system using the icefall~\footnote{\url{https://github.com/k2-fsa/icefall}} which is one of the projects in the Next-gen Kaldi toolkit.
 Icefall implements a transformer-like transducer system, which consists of a encoder and a stateless decoder~\cite{rnntstateless}.
 Different from the setting in ~\cite{rnntstateless} which only has an embedding layer, an extra 1-D convolution layer with a kernel size of 2 is added on top of it.
-The encoder used in this baseline is a newly proposed model called Zipformer.
-The Zipformer paper has not been released yet, but the implementation details and training pipeline can be found in icefall~\footnote{\url{https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/zipformer/zipformer.py}}.
-We use the default setting in the Zipformer LibriSpeech recipe in icefall for all the following experiments.
+The encoder used in this baseline is a newly proposed model called Zipformer~\cite{yao2023zipformer}.
+We use the default setting in the Zipformer LibriSpeech recipe~\footnote{\url{https://github.com/k2-fsa/icefall/blob/master/egs/librispeech/ASR/zipformer/zipformer.py}} in icefall for all the following experiments.

 The same as CTC-Attention baseline system, we train the model for 90, 60 and 15 epochs for the small, medium and large subsets, respectively.
 Table~\ref{tab:transducer-system} shows the decoding results of the models trained on different training subsets, and the WERs on LibriSpeech and Libriheavy test sets are presented.
 We use the beam search method proposed in~\cite{kang2023fast} which limits the maximum symbol per frame to one to accelerate the decoding.